 - Shadow Archetype: It's becoming increasingly obvious that she's one to Leia if she'd had the power to save Alderaan by capitulating to the Empire.
 She's a royal who lost her whole family and who will do anything to save her home planet from destruction, including betraying and killing anyone she has to.
 She has all of Leia's ruthlessness and noblesse oblige, but none of the friends or mentors that keep her on the side of good.

-- The Woman Wearing the Queenly Mask: She is highly concerned about retaining her people's respect even though she's just a Puppet Queen for the Empire.
-Dialogue from Issue 50 of the main title shows she's become adept at causing the ore barons to squabble amongst themselves instead of against her, and she's growing tired of the Deadly Decadent Court tendencies of her planet's power brokers.
+- The Woman Wearing the Queenly Mask: She is highly concerned about retaining her people's respect even though she's just a Puppet Queen for the Empire, and even tells off Vader for disrespecting her in public because it would interfere with her authority (Vader accepts this point).
+Dialogue from Issue 50 of the main title shows she's become adept at causing the ore barons to squabble amongst themselves instead of against her, and she's growing tired of the Decadent Court tendencies of her planet's power brokers.

 - Worthy Opponent: Vader expresses sincere admiration when he realizes she was willing to die as part of her father's plot to kill him.
 Triple-Zero also expresses respect for her, which is impressive considering his views on living beings.